 The snapshot can then be used as a regular Portworx volume.

 Mount operation mounts the Portworx volume in the propagated mount location.
 If the device is un-attached,

 Mount will implicitly perform an attach as well.
 Mounts are reference counted and are idempotent.
-The same volume can be mounted at muliple locations on the same node.
+The same volume can be mounted at multiple locations on the same node.
 The same device can be mounted at the same location multiple times.

 The docker plugin API does not have an Attach call.
 The Attach call is called internally via Mount on the first mount call for the volume.

 Portworx exports virtual block devices in the host namespace.
-This is done via the Portworx Container running on the system and does not rely on an external protocol such as iSCSI or NBD.
+This is done via the Portworx container running on the system and does not rely on an external protocol such as iSCSI or NBD.
 Portworx virtual block devices only exist in host kernel memory.
 Two interesting consequences of this architecture are: 1) volumes can be unmounted from dead/disconnected nodes 2) IOs on porworx can survive a Portworx restart.